 Instructions

 - Line a sheet pan with parchment paper.
 Spread cubed watermelon into a single layer.
-Freezer for 2 hours, or until solid.
+Freeze for 2 hours, or until solid.

 - In a blender, add lime juice, mint, frozen watermelon, sweetener (optional - add to taste.
 In-season watermelon may be sweet enough on its own), and half of your water.
 Blend until smooth, adding additional water as needed to achieve your desired slushy consistency.